 Back to the articles

-What is an initial sample inspection report (EMPB)?
+What is an initial sample test report (EMPB)?

 To reduce time and costs, it is important to identify and avoid any production errors at an early stage.
-For this reason, products are not produced in large quantities until series production has been tested and sampled under realistic conditions.
-If these initial samples meet the quality requirements, production is released.
-This process guarantees that companies do not produce goods or products until they meet the required quality standards.
-This quality inspection is known as initial sample inspection, the results of which are recorded in the initial sample inspection report.
+For this reason, products are only produced in large quantities once series production has been tested and sampled under realistic conditions.
+If these initial samples meet the quality requirements, they are released for production.
+This process guarantees that companies only produce goods or products once they meet the required quality standards.
+This quality inspection is known as the initial sample inspection, the results of which are recorded in the initial sample inspection report.

 But what is the initial sample test report (EMPB)?
 The initial sample test report (EMPB) is an important part of the initial sample test.
 It documents the results of the sampling process for an "initial sample".

-Why is an initial sample inspection report necessary?
+Why is an initial sample test report necessary?

-An initial sample inspection report is carried out either according to a customer's specifications or according to a company's own quality requirements.
-The purpose is to check whether a product is suitable for series production and can be produced in consistent, constant quality.
-In order to find answers to these questions, a fixed number of units of the respective products are examined and the results are documented in the initial sample test report.
-The aim is to reduce and prevent defects even before series production.
-In addition, in the B2B sector, customers and suppliers can use an initial sample inspection report to reach basic agreements.
-The test reports often differ significantly in their complexity and scope.
-Furthermore, an initial sample inspection report is also binding.
-This means that if the tested product is produced again, it must correspond to the initial sample, provided that no defects have been detected.
-This also means that all newly produced goods must be manufactured under the same conditions as the initial sample.
+An initial sample test report is carried out either according to a customer's specifications or according to a company's own quality requirements.
+The aim is to check whether a product is suitable for series production and can be produced in consistent, constant quality.
+In order to find answers to these questions, a fixed number of the respective products are examined and the results documented in the initial sample test report.
+The aim is to reduce and avoid errors even before series production.
+In the B2B sector, customers and suppliers can also reach basic agreements with an initial sample test report.
+The test reports often differ significantly in terms of their complexity and scope.
+Furthermore, an initial sample test report is also binding.
+This means that if the tested product is produced again, it must correspond to the initial sample, provided no defects were detected.
+However, this also means that all newly produced goods must be manufactured under the same conditions as the initial sample.
 This is the only way to guarantee consistent quality.
-This is because even the smallest changes can cause a production run to be different than planned.
-The reasons for this can be manifold:
+This is because even the smallest changes can lead to production running differently than planned.
+There can be many reasons for this:

 • Incorrectly designed production parameters.